-TikTokers @shannonjenk, @fitbykiki and @hairby.anniebea also make a case for skipping a water-based shampoo post-workout, with Annie simply opting for a spritz of dry shampoo.
+TikTokers @shannonjenk, @fitbykiki and @hairby.anniebea also make a case for skipping a water-based shampoo post-workout, with some simply opting for a spritz of dry shampoo.
 Predictably, their videos have amassed plenty of comments.
-The consensus: Is it not unhygienic to skip washing your hair after exercise?
+The community consensus: Isn't it unhygienic to skip washing your hair after a sweaty workout?

-According to Dr Zainab Laftah, dermatologist and British Skin Foundation spokesperson, after exercise, sweat and oil can build up and create a film on the scalp over time.
-"This can eventually lead to something called seborrhoeic dermatitis," says Dr Laftah.
+According to Dr. Zainab Laftah, consultant dermatologist and British Skin Foundation spokesperson, after exercise, sweat and oil can build up and create a film on the scalp over time.
+"This can eventually lead to something called seborrhoeic dermatitis," says Dr. Laftah.
 "This is caused by build-up of the yeast Malassezia which appears as redness and scaling on the scalp.
-Therefore if you have a tendency towards dandruff, it's best to shower following a workout."
+Therefore if you have a tendency toward dandruff, it's best to shower following a workout."

-If you don't have a tendency towards dandruff?
+But if you don't have a tendency toward dandruff?
 It's unlikely that skipping wash day after one or two workouts is going to do much harm.
-Dr Hasan Benar, dermatologist and cofounder of drelif.co.uk, says: "Many of us believe that we have to wash our hair and scalp after every workout.
+Consultant dermatologist Dr. Hasan Benar says: "Many of us believe that we have to wash our hair and scalp after every workout.
 But the truth is, how often you wash your locks has a lot to do with your hair texture, type and your own preference."
-Dr Benar says that many beauty experts argue that it's okay to skip your hair wash after a workout.
+Dr. Benar says that many beauty experts argue that it's okay to skip your hair wash after a workout.
 "In addition to saving time, skipping your post-workout hair wash every once in a while can actually be beneficial for your scalp health," he says.
 "If you're a heavy sweater, then a good rinse is great to remove the excess sweat."

 How can you freshen up your hair after a workout?

-If you have curly or afro hair, products like AIRFRO's 00.3 DFY Refresh, are a game-changer for prolonging wash day after exercise.
-Packed with moisturising vitamin B5 and soothing aloe vera to prevent the dreaded post-workout itch, it reduces frizz and adds definition.
+If you have curly or afro hair, then AIRFRO's 00.3 DFY Curl Refresh, is a game-changer for prolonging wash day after exercise.
+Packed with moisturizing vitamin B5 and soothing aloe vera to prevent the dreaded post-workout itch, it reduces frizz and adds definition.
 Spritz a little into your roots and mid-lengths and massage it in with your fingers.

-For finer hair, dry shampoo is a great shout.
+For finer hair, dry shampoo works great.
 If you're in the market for a dry shampoo that actually cleanses hair as it mops up oil and sweat, try Living Proof's Perfect Hair Day (PhD) Dry Shampoo.
 Virtually invisible, it makes limp, sweaty hair feel brand-new.
-If it's the freshly washed hair smell you're after, grab Drybar's Detox Dry Shampoo.
-"Dry shampoo uses alcohol and starch-based ingredients to soak up excess oil and debris," says Dr Laftah.
+If it's the freshly washed hair smell you're after, grab Andrew Fitzsimons Discreet AF Dry Shampoo.
+"Dry shampoo uses alcohol and starch-based ingredients to soak up excess oil and debris," says Dr. Laftah.
 "While they can be a useful quick fix, they should not replace hair washing as overuse can result in an itchy, dry scalp."